A simulation framework for SiPMs: Introduction

 The feasibility of using SiPM in large area detectors needs to be validated before starting major hardware development, and Monte Carlo simulations of the expected detector response represent a useful tool for evaluation, development, and further tuning.
 There exist software for SiPM signal/noise simulation based on electrical or Monte Carlo models using SPICE, GATE or GEANT4 \cite{Mehadji2022,Acerbi2019, Rosado2015,Niggemann2015,Jha2013}.
 However, these tools are addressed to simulate individual SiPM but not large-area detection arrays.

-In this work, we present a Python framework for modeling detector signals and for analyzing detection systems based on SiPM, APDs and MPPCs.
+In this work, we present a Python framework for modeling detector signals and for analyzing detection systems based on SiPMs.
 The framework simulates uncorrelated (DCR) and correlated (crosstalk and afterpulse) noise sources, giving realistic data for testing triggering approaches, signal recognition algorithms, photosensor evaluation, and detector response.
 The user can inject typical RICH/IACT signals (rings or traces) to the simulated detector for signal-to-noise ratio (SNR) analysis.

 We validated the simulation tool by comparing with data of four commercially available SiPM (Broadcom AFBR-S4N66P024M, Hamamatsu S14160-6050HS, Onsemi MICROFC-60035, and FBK NUV-HD3) under different operation conditions of bias voltage and temperature.
 Section \ref{sec::sipm} shows the SiPM pulse shape model and section \ref{sec::noise} covers the noise modelling.
 In section \ref{sec::validation}, we present the SiPM model validation.
 Section \ref{sec::rich} illustrates application of the framework for simulation of two cases: a RICH detector and an IACT.